You may have heard of ghost-writing or maybe you’ve even been approached by a ghost-writing service.

 As a university student you’re developing your expertise to prepare yourself for corporate challenges and concrete jungles – do you see where I’m going here?

 The short answer (and only answer) is no, it’s not.

 Allowing someone to write on behalf of you may save a little time but along the way it seriously undermines your personal growth and creative integrity – and not to mention the penalties you’ll face once you’re caught.

 Other forms of Academic Misconduct include:

 - Copying the work of another student, with or without their agreement.

 - Communicating with others during an examination.

 - Taking actions to prevent other students from completing their assessment work.

 Throughout your study journey, finding a healthy balance between your uni and personal life can become tricky, and an easier alternative may seem like the only way to push through it.

 CQUniversity has strict rules about cheating and plagiarism.
-To find out more, visit the Academic Misconduct Procedure at http://policy.cqu.edu.au which applies to all degree-level students.
+To find out more, visit the Student Academic Integrity Policy and Procedure at http://policy.cqu.edu.au which applies to all degree-level students.